Tomorrow's India Global Summit

-The Tomorrow's India Global Summit is an annual Global Business, Knowledge and Cultural Event.
+The Tomorrow's India Global Summit is an annual global business, knowledge and cultural event.
 Tomorrow's India is an important wing of the Global Social (India) Foundation.
-It is an initiative working towards the elevation of talent across a number fields such as Education, Literature, Leadership, Music, Arts and Culture.
+It is an initiative working towards the elevation of talent across a number fields such as education, literature, leadership, music, the arts, and culture.
 Words of courage, stories of inspiration and actions of change is the aim of Tomorrow's India, which is presented in thematic pattern with the help of dialogues, discussions and debates with the pioneers in the field across the globe.

 The Summit is the brainchild of H P Singh, chairman and managing director of Satin Creditcare Network Limited.

 History, timeline

 2016 Singapore

 The 2016 edition of Tomorrow's India Global Summit was organised by the RICE Company Limited, with GAC Ventures participating as its Green and Sustainability partner.
 The venue was Shangri-La Hotel, Orchard, Singapore.
-It featured a number of personalities from different fields such as Gopinath Pillai, Prahlad Kakkar, Arokiaswamy Velumani, Vijay Thakur Singh - the high commissioner to Singapore, Suneeta Reddy - Managing Director ApolloHospitals Group, Mark Runacres - Senior Advisor International Affairs & Co-founder of the British education Centre, Theng Dar Teng - Hub Honcho OIIO Hub Pte Ltd.
+It featured a number of personalities from different fields such as Gopinath Pillai, Prahlad Kakkar, Arokiaswamy Velumani, Vijay Thakur Singh – the high commissioner to Singapore, Suneeta Reddy – managing director ApolloHospitals Group, Mark Runacres – Senior Advisor International Affairs & Co-founder of the British education Centre, Theng Dar Teng – Hub Honcho OIIO Hub Pte Ltd.

 2016 Korea

 At Incheon, the grand event was inaugurated by Vikram Doraiswami, Indian Ambassador to Republic of Korea, H P Singh, managing director and Founder of Tomorrow's India Global Summit, Yoo, Jeong-bok, Mayor of Incheon Metropolitan City and Lee, Kang-shin, Chairman of Incheon Chamber of Commerce and Industry.

 The four-day summit witnessed the participation of over 150 delegates including industry leaders, business experts and students from across the globe.

 The highlight of the summit was the announcement of a Memorandum of Understanding signed between GSIF and Seoul Metropolitan City to promote business and trade relations between India and Korea.
 The event had a focused initiative to offer expansion and investment opportunities to Indian start-ups, MSMEs.

 Corporate businesses saw Bangalore-based Uber Diagnostics raise Rs.
-1.5 crore in funding from global investors.
+15 million in funding from global investors.
 Korea also launched an e-book on Digital India and Smart Cities.

 A start-up from Kerala 'Avant Garde Innovations' that envisions electricity at every home and assures to put an end to power woes in the state with its innovative low cost high energy wind power generator, was felicitated at Tomorrow's India Global Summit at Seoul.